Hadeon/go-desktop/README.md

       - Need a special project format if this is the case, rather than saving to a traditional file format

 ### Changelog

+_Not needed yet.
+Will begin once the roadmap is complete._